Try

 Amanda Jones

-The Benefits of Content Taxonomies
+Benefits of Content Taxonomies

 Reusability

-While a headless CMS usually enables reusability with its flexible content delivery via APIs, the extent of this reusable is largely determined by the structure of content.
-If the content is created for specific channels, for example, it could still have limited reuse in an omnichannel marketing approach.
-Headless, therefore, has enabled companies to create content without the constraints of the web, but they still need a content taxonomy in place to do so.
+On the other hand, a headless approach enabled companies to create content without the constraints of the web, but they still need a content taxonomy in place.
 That’s why channel-agnostic content modeling with flexible taxonomies is critical for maximizing the use of content across channels.
-And reusing content brings benefits beyond efficiency and cost savings because it reduces brand inconsistencies as well.
+Reusing content also brings benefits beyond efficiency and cost savings because it reduces brand inconsistencies.

 Findability

-You can have highly reusable content that’s not easy to find, and this wastes marketing resources.
-That’s because speed and discovery are critical when it comes to omnichannel marketing and achieving a personalization strategy.
 With proper taxonomies in place, marketers can find the content they need quickly via search and filtering, and the system itself can automatically retrieve relevant content to tailor digital experiences to the individual.
-Findability, therefore, prevents content silos from forming and content being lost while also improving the customer experience.
-Many enterprise organizations have dramatically reduced ROIs on their content creation efforts due to lost or hidden content, and they’re not leveraging the full potential of their content.
+Findability prevents content silos from forming and content from being lost while also improving the customer experience.

 How To Structure Your Content Correctly